canro91/canro91.github.io/_posts/2021-11-22-CodingChallengeTips.md

 **Write descriptive names**.
 Don't use `Information` or `Info` as name suffixes.
 Like, `AccountInfo`.
 And keep names consistent.
 If you used `AddAccount` in one place, don't use `AccountAdd` anywhere else.

 **Use one single "spoken" language**.
-Write variables, functions, classes and all other names in the same language.
+Write variables, functions, classes, and all other names in the same language.
 Don't mix English and your native language.
 If your native language isn't English.
 Always prefer the language you will be using at the new place.

 **Don't keep commented out code**.
 And, don't have extra blank lines.
 Use linters and extensions for this.

 **Use third-party libraries to solve common problems**.
 But, don't keep unused libraries or NuGet packages.

 **Have clearly separated responsibilities**.
-Use separate classes, maybe Services and Repositories.
+Use separate classes, maybe Services, and Repositories.
 But, stay away from Helper and Utility classes full of static methods.
 Often, they mean you have wrong abstractions.

 **Add unit or integration tests**.
 At least for the main parts of your solution.